All the New Movies You Can Stream Early While Theaters Are Closed

 "Sony Pictures is firmly committed to theatrical exhibition and we support windowing," said Tom Rothman, Chairman of Sony Pictures Entertainment’s Motion Picture Group, in a statement.
 "This is a unique and exceedingly rare circumstance where theaters have been required to close nationwide for the greater good and Bloodshot is abruptly unavailable in any medium.
 Audiences will now have the chance to own Bloodshot right away and see it at home, where we are all spending more time.
 We are confident that -- like other businesses hit hard by the virus -- movie theaters will bounce back strongly, and we will be there to support them.”

-Availability: Bloodshot will be available for purchase in the U.S., via all "leading digital retailers" starting on March 24.
+Availability: Bloodshot is available for purchase in the U.S., via all "leading digital retailers."
 International release dates are TBD, with "territory-specific COVID-19 impact considerations."

 Emma.

-Director Autumn de Wilde's candy-colored adaptation of Jane Austen's matchmaking comedy -- which stars Anya Taylor-Joy, Johnny Flynn, Mia Goth, Bill Nighy, Josh O'Connor and more -- will be available early on-demand after a limited release that began in February.
+Director Autumn de Wilde's candy-colored adaptation of Jane Austen's matchmaking comedy -- which stars Anya Taylor-Joy, Johnny Flynn, Mia Goth, Bill Nighy, Josh O'Connor and more -- is available early on-demand after a limited release that began in February.

 Frozen II